tnweiss/elasticsearch-cpp/README.md

 - [CATCH2 - Unit / Integration Testing](https://github.com/catchorg/Catch2)
 - [Magic Enum - Enum Reflection](https://github.com/Neargye/magic_enum)

+This project may require `uuid-dev` to build on linux.

 If you would like to override the default versions used in this project set the associated version variable before importing this project.